biwin/djangobook.com/README.rst

 ===============

 This book was originally published by Apress in 2009 and covered Django version 1.0.
 Since then it has languished and, in places, is **extremely out of date**.
 It's here mostly for historical purposes.
 If you'd like to take it over and update it, contact me: ``jacob at jacobian dot org``.

-This book should not be **extremely out of date**.
-A mere attempt to keep it alive.
-Django 1.8 ready till Chapter 2.